thepoppycat/BBCS-X-NoSQL/Part2/README.md

 ![](../images/MongoDBAtlas_CommandLineTools.png)

-2)Scroll down till `Data Import and Export Tools` and copy the command line code for `mongoimport` (we are **importing** data using the `mongoimport` function)
+2) Scroll down till `Data Import and Export Tools` and copy the command line code for `mongoimport` (we are **importing** data using the `mongoimport` function)

 It should look something like this:
 ```
 mongoimport --host Cluster0-shard-0/cluster0-shard-00-00-d8ikq.mongodb.net:27017,cluster0-shard-00-01-d8ikq.mongodb.net:27017,cluster0-shard-00-02-d8ikq.mongodb.net:27017 --ssl --username <USERNAME> --password <PASSWORD> --authenticationDatabase admin --db <DATABASE> --collection <COLLECTION> --type <FILETYPE> --file <FILENAME>
 ```
-Paste and run the command line code (which you copied) into the terminal in Gitpod, replace the following things:
+3) Paste and run the command line code (which you copied) into the terminal in Gitpod, replace the following things:
 - `<USERNAME>` with your MongoDB user's username (not the one to your account)
 - `<PASSWORD>` with your MongoDB user's password (not the one to your account)
 - `<DATABASE>` with the name of your database (if enter a name that currently exist in your MongoDB cluster, MongoDB would create a new database for you)